department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Conversation guide.md

 Great.
 So we’ll pretend like you filled in this page.
 And click `Continue`.

-> Screen: Medical facility [Empty search]
+> Screen: Health facility [Empty search]

 - Can you describe this page to me?
 What is this page asking you to do?
-- Do you know why the VA is asking for your medical facility?
+- Do you know why the VA is asking for your health facility?
 Why?
-- Can you tell me what you would do first to search for your medical facility?
+- Can you tell me what you would do first to search for your health facility?
 - What does search by name mean?
 - What does search by location mean?
 - Would you choose to search by name or location?
 Why?
 - If you wanted to search by location, where would you click?

-We’ll pretend like you live in [TBC city name] and you searched [TBC search term].

-Go ahead and click `Search`.
+For today, we'll say you live in New York and you we'll pretend like you start typing in "New."
+You can click on the box.

 **Key things to notice:**
 - Do they notice that there’s two tabs without being prompted?